UlissesMorais/Asset_allocation_with_Neural_Networks/README.md

 ## Introduction

-This project is a case study, aiming to develop an artificial neural network model to do asset allocation.
+This project is a case study, aiming to develop an artificial neural network model for asset allocation.
 By allocation, it is understood that given a set of financial assets (stocks, indices, investment funds, etc.) the model would predict the ideal distribution in each of them.
 In this project, investment funds, such as FIMs and FIAs, were used as the financial assets.
 Today in Brazil, approx. R$ 2.3 trillion is allocated in both asset classes combined (source: **[ANBIMA](https://www.anbima.com.br/pt_br/informar/estatisticas/fundos-de-investimento/fi-consolidado-diario.htm)**).

 To perform the optimal allocation, it is necessary to define which parameter will be optimized.
 The most common are smaller risk, higher return, and higher return-to-risk ratio.
 In this project, the last was chosen.